Mekyle28/Jungle-rails/README.md

 # Jungle

 This project is a mini e-commerce application developed with Ruby on Rails 6.1.
-It was created to gain proficiency in Ruby and the Rails framework through debugging, implementing new features, and refining existing functionalities.
+It was created to gain proficiency in Ruby and the Rails framework through debugging, working with an existing code base, implementing new features, and refining existing functionalities.
 Some of the changes include:
   - Admin Security: Implemented HTTP Basic Auth to secure access to admin pages.
   - Category Management: Added functionality for admins to create and manage product categories.
   - User Authentication: Introduced user authentication using has_secure_password for secure password handling.